cmsolson75/MicroFrame/README.md

 - **Data Type Handling**: Advanced data type inference and explicit type setting offer both convenience and control over the structure of your data.
 - **Flexible MicroFrame Objects**: Utilize MicroFrame objects that mimic pandas DataFrame for intuitive data manipulation and analysis.
 - **Clear Tabular Display**: Use MicroFrame’s printing capabilities to generate well-formatted tabular representations of your data, making it easier to interpret and present.
-- **Robust Data Manipulation**: Perform a variety of data manipulation tasks with methods similar to pandas, such as filtering, transforming, and summarizing data.
+- **Robust Data Manipulation**: Perform a variety of data manipulation tasks with methods similar to pandas, such as filtering, column dtype modification and summarizing data.
-- **Advanced Indexing**: Access data efficiently with advanced indexing options, including integer-based, label-based, and boolean indexing using the `iloc` and `loc` methods.
+- **Advanced Indexing**: Access data efficiently with advanced indexing options, using the `iloc` method similar to pandas iloc method.
 - **Data Conversion Tools**: Seamlessly convert your MicroFrame objects to other formats, including NumPy arrays, with the `to_numpy` method for further numerical computation.
 - **User-Friendly API**: Experience a user-friendly API that mirrors pandas to facilitate the transition from educational projects to real-world data analysis.